jumlid/whatapp_linux/readme.md

-<h1>What i'm planing to make? and how </h1>
+<h1>What i'm planning to make? and how </h1>
-<p> I'm trying to make a linux version of whatsapp since there isn't any official version of whatsapp for linix, I mean there might be some third party program like the one i'm making but who cares? can't i make my own? lmao hehe      </p>
+<p> I'm trying to make a Linux version of WhatsApp since there isn't any official version of WhatsApp for Linux, I mean, there might be some third-party program like the one i'm making, but who cares?
+Can't I make my own? lmao hehe      </p>
-<p> I'm planing to let users recieve message without the need of whatsapp web why you may ask tbh i'm lazy af and i don't want to open that shity browser everytime just to check my emty chat.
-So hwo do i plan on making this?
+<p> I'm planning to let users receive message without the need of WhatsApp web why you may ask tbh, i'm lazy af and I don't want to open that shity browser every time just to check my empty chat.
+So, how do I plan on making this?
 TBH idk
-  <h2> Here's a rough route map on how will i make </h2>
+  <h2> Here's a rough route map on how I will make </h2>
-  <p>I'll create a script using a headless browser probably puppet that will check whatsapp web every interval(5-10sec) if there are any new message(new element) then it will generate a notification on my linux,and This script will start automatically every time i turn on my device</p>
+  <p>I'll create a script using a headless browser, probably puppet, that will check WhatsApp web every interval(5-10 seconds) if there are any new messages (new element) then it will generate a notification on my Linux, and this script will start automatically every time I turn on my device</p>

-  <p>This is my thinking T_T IDK it will work or not till now i just managed to get the list of all the chat that are available in a users phone T_T </p>
+  <p>This is my thinking T_T IDK if it will work or not.
+Till now, I just managed to get the list of all the chats that are available in a user's phone T_T </p>

 </p>